View and Comment on Appeals

-- gave permission but with conditions you think are inappropriate;
+- gave permission with conditions you consider inappropriate;

-- haven’t approved the details of a scheme which they or the Secretary of State have already given outline planning permission; or
+- refused the details of a scheme that they, or the Secretary of State, had already given outline permission for; or

-- have approved the details of a scheme but with conditions you think are inappropriate or unreasonable
+- approved the details of a scheme with conditions you consider inappropriate or unreasonable.

-- If we rejected a proposal arising from a condition or limitation on a planning permission.
+2. Milton Keynes Council rejected a proposal arising from a condition or limitation on a planning permission

 How to make an appeal